noobshow/terms/privacy/eu.md

 ## Changes to this Policy

 We reserve the right to make changes to this Policy from time to time.
 Please review this Policy periodically to check for updates.
-If any changes are material and/or retroactive, we may provide additional notice and/or an opportunity to “opt-in,” as appropriate under the circumstances.
+If any changes are material and/or retroactive, we may provide additional notice and/or an opportunity to "opt-in," as appropriate under the circumstances.
 We may also advise you of changes to this policy by emailing and/or mailing the revised policy to any addresses you provide us.

-## Access, Correction and Complaints – Contact Us
+## Access, Correction and Complaints &mdash; Contact Us

 Merchants can update their account information by signing on to our [Website](https://stripe.com) with their Stripe account.